brandon-mason/CS4337-project/README.md

 3. **"No notes detected"**:
    - Check that notes are clearly visible and properly sized
-   - Ensure notes are positioned on or near staff lines
+   - Ensure notes are positioned on or between staff lines
-   - Try the test images first to verify the system works
+   - Try the provided test images first to verify the system works

 4. **Audio not playing**:
    - Verify FluidSynth is properly installed